Sustainable Cooks

 Takeout teriyaki is delicious, but it’s packed full of sugar, and depending on who makes the sauce, it can be achingly sweet.
 So making my own is the easiest way to control the ingredients and get a perfectly balanced homemade teriyaki sauce.

 I love the convenience of teriyaki sauce because it can transform some veggies and protein into a stir fry.
-It’s amazing in Instant Pot Teriyaki Beef.
+It’s amazing to use in Air Fryer Drumsticks or Instant Pot Teriyaki Beef.
 Just like my Sugar Free Barbeque Sauce, this sauce changes the game.

-If you need a fast weeknight one-pan meal, a bit of teriyaki sauce quickly becomes Baked Chicken Teriyaki Dinner.
+If you need a fast weeknight one-pan meal, a bit of teriyaki sauce quickly becomes Baked Chicken Teriyaki Dinner or Air Fryer Boneless Chicken Thighs.
 Drizzle some over these Spicy Pork Meatballs or Crispy Teriyaki Cauliflower Bites for a quick meal prep dinner.

 ginger, garlic, pineapple, and coconut aminos on a wooden board for making whole30 teriyaki sauce